 Fee: $1450 if paid by April 9th, 2015 – $1600 is paid after April 9th, 2015

 Daily Schedule in part two are Mondays to Fridays from 7 am to 4 pm and Saturdays from 8 am to 4 pm.
 No classes on Sundays.

 Completion of the 50 question Take home exam which needs to be completed and handed in by September 23, 2015.
 The exam is marked Pass or Fail.
 A passing mark is 75% with no obvious weaknesses in understanding the course material and the application of the material.
 When all three parts of the this course are completed, the trainee will be awarded a certification as a Hatha Yoga Instructor through Ashtanga Yoga Montreal.
 This training fullfills and excedes the standards of The Yoga Alliance of North America.

 Part 4 – Sati – Taking the Seat of the Teacher

-6 – 9 month Apprenticeship with one of the the directors of the course.
-This third part of the course is the apprenticeship section and is voluntary.
-The apprentice and teacher will work together and the student will attend and assist 20 classes.
+Apprenticeship with one of the the directors of the course over a 6 – 9 month period.
+This fourth part of the course is voluntary.
+The apprentice and teacher will work together over an intensive period agreed apon together.
+The apprentice will attend and assist 20 classes.
 They will be guided through methods of observation, assessment, how to assist postures, how to plan classes, verbal skills, presentation skills and teach sections of the classes under the supervision of the guiding teacher.
-At the end of the apprenticeship, the student will teach 4 public classes.
-When the apprenticship material is completed sufficiently, the student will be awarded a 150 hour advanced training certificate.
+At the end of the apprenticeship, the apprentice will teach 4 public classes.
+When the apprenticeship material is completed sufficiently, the student will be awarded a 150 hour advanced training certificate.